kjckangleon/van-rental-management/README.md

-# Cebu Van Tours - Next.js Website
+# G&L Van Rental - Next.js Website

 A modern, SEO-optimized website for a van rental and tour operator business in Cebu, Philippines.
 Built with Next.js 15, TypeScript, and Tailwind CSS.